 Subscribe to receive updates on the status of the plan and to learn about opportunities for municipalities, community groups, stakeholders and the general public to provide input.

 Current status: An Integrated Regional Resource Plan (IRRP) has been released for the Central Toronto sub-region.
+An addendum was posted to the plan on February 10, 2017.

 The Needs Assessment for the Northern Toronto sub-region was completed in June, 2014 and it was determined that the needs identified for this sub-region can be addressed directly by the transmitter and LDCs and that further regional coordination is not required.